Healthy Holidays annual report

 Extra funding, support, resources and food

-The Healthy Holidays programme in Leeds during 2023 had significant success.
-The programme exceeded our targets in reaching numbers of eligible children and young people.
-The breadth of activities was extensive and many providers offered family trips, eg. visits to the coast and ‘Winter Wonderlands’, bringing added value to the programme.
+The breadth of activities was extensive and many providers offered family trips, eg. visits to the coast and Lotherton Hall’s Christmas experience, bringing added value to the programme.
 Much of the food on offer was of the highest quality, prepared and made on site, such as that cooked by the dedicated chef at Herd Farm.
-Nutritional education for both children and families was supported through our partnership with Zest Foodwise and the Healthy Eating Toolkits supported this element of the programme at each delivery period.
-Signposting families to additional sources of support was critically important during 2023 given the ongoing cost of living crisis and the Community Hub provision led the way in this respect linking families to other Council services; NHS and third sector partners who frequently operate out of the same Hub building.
-These are just examples of the great work which took place under Healthy Holidays Leeds in 2023.
+Nutritional education for both children and families was supported through our Healthy Eating Toolkits and bespoke delivery partner provision enhanced this element of the programme at each delivery period.
+Signposting families to additional sources of support was critically important during 2024 given the ongoing high cost of living and our Community Hub provision really pioneered this work linking families to other Council services, including digital support; NHS and third sector partners who frequently operate out of the same Hub building.
+These are just examples of the great work which took place under Healthy Holidays Leeds in 2024.

 Food offer

-Food provision throughout 2023 was of a high standard in general with all provision meeting children and young people’s dietary needs and cultural requirements.
+Food provision throughout 2024 was of a high standard in general with all provision meeting children and young people’s dietary needs and cultural requirements.
 Catering Leeds provided food for some of the schools, all Community Hubs and the Breeze Youth Service provision.

 Other providers commissioned local catering services but several also chose to focus heavily upon this element of their programme and involve children and young people in the preparation and cooking of meals from scratch.

-Our central funding of cultural and surplus food hubs brought significant added value to the Programme across Leeds enabling providers to add snacks or breakfast to their offer; provide family hampers and/or insert cookery and baking into their activities.
+Our central funding of cultural and surplus food hubs brought significant added value to the Programme across Leeds enabling providers to add snacks or breakfast to their offer; provide family hampers or insert cookery and baking into their activities.

 Enriching activity